The Bubble (2022 film): Plot

 Following a problematic film role that nearly destroyed her career, actress Carol Cobb is offered the chance to revive it by reprising her role as the heroic Dr. Lacey Nightingale in the sixth installment of the wildly popular Cliff Beasts franchise: Cliff Beasts 6: Battle for Everest – Memories of a Requiem.
 Having turned down appearing in the fifth film in favor of doing the aforementioned panned role, Carol initially fears that her former Cliff Beasts castmates may hold a grudge against her.

-One of the first major film productions to resume amid the COVID-19 pandemic, the Cliff Beasts cast arrive at a swanky English hotel and must self-quarantine for two weeks.
+One of the first major film productions to resume amid the impact of the COVID-19 pandemic on cinema, the Cliff Beasts cast arrive at a swanky English hotel and must self-quarantine for two weeks.
 Afterward, a welcome back party is organized for the cast and crew.
 Here, Carol happily reunites with co-stars Dustin, Howie, and Sean, but has an awkward meeting with Lauren, the only Cliff Beasts co-star appearing bitter about her absence.
 There are two series newcomers: Dieter, a respected but indifferent veteran actor, and Krystal, a young TikTok sensation brought in to attract a younger demographic.
 The latter quickly bonds with Carla, a deadpan on-set production assistant who's her age.
 Director Darren Eigan, an enthusiastic but frazzled indie filmmaker, tries to boost morale and make the shoot special, coming off as pretentious.
 He clashes with Dustin, who constantly bombards him with revised versions of the script to fit his own vision.
 Dieter has a crush on Anika, the hotel's sweet front desk clerk, but she wants to build a proper relationship first before jumping into sex.

 Filming begins and for the first few days, everything appears to be okay.
 But a series of events delays the production further.
 During a group meditation session, Howie becomes paranoid and quits the film in a panic.
 In consequence, his Cliff Beasts character is killed off gruesomely.
 Bored in the hotel, Krystal and Carla sneak out to party in the city.
 This gains traction online and gets Krystal canceled for her behavior, losing many of her followers.
 Later the cast tests positive for influenza, linked to a delivery girl who gave them their morning coffee.
 Despite being ill, the studio forces them to film.
 Introduced is the mysterious Mr. Best, the head of a new security team from the studio to oversee the cast and film's production, making some of the cast suspicious.
 When the shoot starts back up again, Carol realizes that most of her character's dialogue and actions have either been given to Krystal or omitted entirely, making her suspect this is how the studio is getting back at her for leaving the franchise.
 Carol has a heart-to-heart with Darren, telling him her concerns, but when he talks to the higher-ups about giving back her dialogue, it backfires.